Structure Unbiased Adversarial Model for Medical Image Segmentation: Introduction

-Previously, Chen et. al \cite{chen2019unsupervised} proposed a MUNIT based model to transfer the intensity distribution of the source dataset to that of the target dataset by maintaining the content in latent space.
-Zhang et. al \cite{zhang2019noise} proposed to generate new images by maintaining the main edges in the images.
+Previously, Chen et.~al~\cite{chen2019unsupervised} proposed a MUNIT based model to transfer the intensity distribution of the source dataset to that of the target dataset by maintaining the content in the latent space.
+Zhang et.~al~\cite{zhang2019noise} proposed to generate new images by maintaining the main edges in the images.
 However, these methods overlooked the differences in structure statistics.
 In fact, the structures captured using various imaging techniques can be different due to the nature of imaging principles.
 For instance, the curvatures of the objects of interest in images are largely affected by scales.
-Fig. \ref{OCT_demos} shows two OCT images (a) and (c) from different manufactures as well as the translated source image (b) by structure-preserving GAN (here is the NAGAN\cite{zhang2019noise}).
-As shown in sub-image (a), not only structures but also intensities are different from the target (c).
+Fig.~\ref{OCT_demos} shows two OCT images (a) and (b) from different manufacturers.
+As shown in sub-image (a), not only structures but also intensities are different from the target (b).
 Therefore, we have a task with contradictive objectives: on the one hand, we hope to maintain the contents/edges in the generated data for the subsequent analysis.
 It leads to the propagation of the structural gap.
 On the other hand, we hope to eliminate the structural gap as the generated and real data are supposed to be indistinguishable to the discriminator.
+Overall, we present the translation problem to closing the existing domain gaps of structure and intensity distribution and improve the segmentation performance.
+For this segmentation problem under consideration, a model is meticulously trained using target domain images alongside their associated masks.
+The trained model is subsequently tested on the samples translated from source domain to target domain.